fafalone/Lems64/README.md

 ### 64-bit compativle twinBASIC port of [Carles PV's Lems](https://github.com/Planet-Source-Code/carles-p-v-a-classic-one-and-sequel__1-61601)

-**Current status: twinBASIC Beta 304 fixes the few remaining minor bugs, so Lems/Lems64 is now working perfectly!**
+**Current status: twinBASIC Beta 304 fixes the few remaining minor bugs, so Lems/Lems64 is now working near perfectly!**

-NOTE: While I've substituted the twinBASIC WinNativeCommonCtls TreeView for the comctl32.ocx TreeView, tB currently has no implementation of the ImageList control.

 ## Versions
 There are three versions currently in the repository to work around this: